Vermont State Police: Rank structure

-The Vermont State Police, as a paramilitary organization, uses a formal rank structure to reflect the member's position and level of responsibility.
-The uniform and rank structure of the State Police is modeled after that of the United States Marine Corps.
+As a paramilitary organization, the Vermont State Police uses a formal rank structure to reflect members' positions and levels of responsibility.
+The State Police uniform and rank structure is modeled after that of the United States Marine Corps.

-The department has three divisions: Field Force, Support Services and Criminal Division.
+The department has three divisions: Field Force, Support Services, and Criminal Division.

 Field Force is divided into two troops, A (north) and B (south).
-Each troop is commanded by a captain.
+A captain commands each troop.
 Within each troop are five barracks.
-Each barracks is commanded by a lieutenant and each barracks has 4 sergeants.
-Barracks have a varying amount of assigned troops based on patrol area size, call volume and other police coverage.
-These troopers are the front line uniform troopers that form the backbone of the State Police.
+A lieutenant commands each barracks, and each barracks has several sergeants.
+Barracks have a varying number of assigned troops based on patrol area size, call volume, and other police coverage.
+These troopers are the front-line uniform troopers that form the backbone of the State Police.
 They handle a variety of calls, ranging from traffic hazards, disturbances, domestics, traffic stops, 911 emergencies, crashes, assaults, etc. They are typically first on scene for many major incidents and support surrounding police agencies with cases outside of their scope of capabilities.
 Field Force members are often referred to as the "Tip of the Spear" and are the model law enforcement officers in the State.

-Criminal Division is divided into North and South and then four areas across the state: NE, SE, SW, and NW.
-The north and south are commanded by two captains and the quadrants each are assigned a Lieutenant.
-Within each area there is a varying amount of Detective Sergeants and Troopers that handle assigned cases.
-These cases include missing persons, assaults against children, dead bodies, sex assaults, crimes in detention centers, large fraud and misconduct, etc. Within the criminal division are other specialty units such as Major Crimes which handles homicides and police involved shootings, the Narcotics Unit, Technology Unit, and many others.
+The Criminal Division is divided into North and South, then into four areas across the state: NE, SE, SW, and NW.
+One captain commands the North and South, and each quadrant is assigned a Lieutenant.
+Within each area, a varying number of Detective Sergeants and Troopers handle assigned cases.
+These cases include missing persons, assaults against children, dead bodies, sex assaults, crimes in detention centers, large fraud and misconduct, etc. Within the criminal division are other specialty units such as Major Crimes, which handles homicides and police-involved shootings, the Narcotics Unit, the Technology Unit, and many others.

-The Support Services Division is in charge of recruitment, hiring, Standards and training of troopers.
+The Support Services Division oversees recruitment, hiring, standards, and trooper training.
 This division is headquartered at the Office of Professional Development attached to the Vermont Police Academy in Pittsford, commanded by a Major/Captain/Lt/5 Sgts and several troopers.
 The individuals assigned to this unit work a Monday – Friday schedule.

 To be eligible to participate in the promotional process for any rank a member must have received a rating of "meets or exceeds" in overall performance on his/her two most recent performance evaluations; and must have achieved an overall average in the most recent physical fitness evaluation to the extent contractually required unless excused by a medical certificate.

 All members begin their service with the state police as probationary Troopers.
 After one year of service they reach the rank of Trooper and earn their single stripe.
 Listed below are the various ranks and the insignia that each rank wears.